cosmic-swordfish/Anitrack/README.md

 When only MAL is connected, changes are pushed to MAL only (one-way).
 When both accounts are connected, the winning value is written to both platforms (two-way).

 ---

+## Editing entries

+Every card in **Watching** and **Plan to Watch** has a small ✏️ button next to the episode `+`/`−` controls.
+Clicking it (or tapping **✏ Edit** / **＋ Add** on a search result) opens a modal where you can set:

+- Status (Watching / Completed / On Hold / Dropped / Plan to Watch)
+- Progress (episodes watched)
+- Score (0–10)
+- **Date Started** and **Date Completed**

+Saving writes the change to AniList (and MAL, if connected) immediately, then refreshes the list.
+If a database is configured, the same entry — including its dates — is also upserted into the `anime_list` table in Supabase right away, so the dates aren't only visible on AniList but also backed up in your own database.

+The modal and search results use the app's theme variables (`--glass-bg`, `--border`, `--accent`, etc.), so they automatically match whichever theme (dark/light) is active — no separate styling needed per theme.

+---